zhanggq96/zhanggq96.github.io/_posts/2017-08-06-quickdraw-gifs.markdown

 {% endhighlight %}

 I set the probability threshold fairly low, so that most pixels are left untouched.
-Now adding in this code produces the results on the right of the image pair, which is noticeably less conformal than the results using identical seeds.
+Now adding in this code produces the the new set of outputs on the right, which is noticeably less conformal than the results using identical seeds.
 Here is a demonstration of the same results:

 <span align="center" class="quickdraw-samples">
     <img src="http://i.imgur.com/V9BwECF.png" style="max-width: 350px; max-height: 350px">